A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: The numerical approach

-The process for constructing the discrete parallel operator is analogous to the discussion in the continuous setting, see \S\ref{sec:sub:field line tracing}.
-Here, the uniform Cartesian grid points \eqref{eq:CartesianGrid} are used as initial conditions to the ODE \eqref{eq:Field line ODE} and traced backwards and forwards to the same plane as per Figure \ref{fig:ForwardMapGrid}.
-The forward and backward `grid' formed by the field line tracing will likely not correspond to a regular grid and so the values of $\bm{w}_f$ and $\bm{w}_b$ are determined by interpolation using the data on the original Cartesian grid \eqref{eq:CartesianGrid}.
+In a hollow torus (in the present case this is a periodic box), the process of constructing the parallel operator is analogous to the discussion in the section above.
+Here, the grid points \eqref{eq:CartesianGrid} are used as initial conditions to the ODE \eqref{eq:Field line ODE} and traced backwards and forwards to the same plane.
+The forward and backward `grid' formed by the field line tracing will likely not correspond to a regular grid and so the values of $\bm{w}_f$ and $\bm{w}_b$ are determined by interpolation using the data on the original grid \eqref{eq:CartesianGrid}.

+In the following discussion we consider the parallel penalty in terms of tracing field lines between $z$ cross sections of a 3D domain.